 Legacy cards are not considered an alternate character card and are added to your force or sideline alongside the figures they correspond to.
-For effects that check rarity, figures using a Legacy card are considered to be of the LE rarity regardless of their set tab color.

 1.9d Referencing a character card for a card-less game element

 Some game elements do not have individual character cards (old figures or generated bystanders).
 An effect that instructs you to place an item on their card (such as a token or object) is indicating that the item is placed off the map and that the character has it.
 Players can use any method that is clear to all players to track such a game mechanic when there is a game element without a character card.